lobsterhandz/Factory_App_with_Docs/README.md

    ```

 3. **Configure the database**:
-   - Update `config.py` with your MySQL connection details.
+   - Update `config.py` and `.env` with your MySQL connection detail / api settings.

 4. **Initialize the database**: